OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/ov/categories.md

 ---
 title: categories
-description: Docusaurus page that provides details on top cryptocurrency categories by market capitalization.
+description: "Docusaurus page that provides details on top cryptocurrency categories" by market capitalization.
 It includes categories such as stablecoins, defi, solana ecosystem, and polkadot ecosystem, among others.
 This page also provides ways to sort and display data.